CLU33131 Roman Archaeology

-On successful conclusion of this module, students should be able to demonstrate:
+On successful conclusion of this module, students should be able to:

-- Sound geographical knowledge of the Roman world
+- Demonstrate sound historical and geographical knowledge of the Roman World.

-- The ability to apply visual and spatial skills to the analysis of artifacts, architectural plans and other archaeological diagrams relating to the main sites covered.
+- Apply visual and spatial skills to the analysis of artefacts, architectural plans and other archaeological diagrams relating to the main sites covered.

-- Knowledge of the primary sources (archaeological, artistic, textual) relevant to the module topics
+- Apply knowledge of primary sources and data (archaeological, artistic, textual) relevant to the module and evaluate them together critically.

-- Familiarity with, and ability to evaluate, the major theoretical approaches, debates and scholarship relevant to the module topic
+- Evaluate the major theoretical approaches, debates and scholarship relevant to the module.

-- Ability to discuss the above, both orally and in writing, in a clear and scholarly manner, and to work effectively in teams.
+- Discuss the above, both orally and in written form, in a clear and scholarly manner.